-When it comes to perfecting and organizing your best wedding photographs, Lightroom an incredibly powerful program to use to export your images.
+When it comes to perfecting and organizing your best wedding photographs, Lightroom is an incredibly powerful program to use to export your images.
 However, the capabilities of the software make it more important (and more challenging) to know how to export photos from Lightroom the right way.
 Understanding the complexities of the export process within this program is essential to have the best images to share with current and potential customers in print and various online formats.

 How to Export Photos from Lightroom

-It may not be as commonly known as Photoshop for image manipulation, but Adobe Lightroom has many additional features that make it a popular post production tool.
+It may not be as commonly known as Photoshop for image manipulation, but Lightroom has many additional features that make it a popular post production tool.
 Lightroom has the same key post-processing capabilities that Photoshop provides.
-These include histogram, tone curve, color, split toning, detail, lens correction, effects, and camera calibration toolsets (all things an online photo editing service, like ShootDotEdit, can take care of for your images).
+These capabilities include histogram, tone curve, color, split toning, detail, lens correction, effects, and camera calibration toolsets (all things an online photo editing service, like ShootDotEdit, can take care of for your images).
 Exporting photos from Lightroom is really easy… once you know how to do it.

 Unlike Photoshop, Lightroom goes beyond the post-processing controls, doubling as a photo management tool.
 Its catalog-based workflow makes it easier to organize and conveniently store all of your photographs.
 Perhaps more importantly, edits in Lightroom are non-destructive, meaning your original images stay untouched and you can return to any step in the editing process.
 Throughout this post, we dive into the details of how to export photos from Lightroom and the best settings to use for print, web, and even Instagram.